 Learning Forward, formerly known as the National Staff Development Council, proposed the following definition of professional development:

-The term “professional development” means a comprehensive, sustained, and intensive approach to improving teachers’ and principals’ effectiveness in raising student achievement -- (What We Stand For website section)
+The term “professional development” means a comprehensive, sustained, and intensive approach to improving teachers’ and principals’ effectiveness in raising student achievement -- (Who We Are website section).

 It is actually an ongoing process.
 According to Learning Forward (2011), which developed the following list of seven Standards for Professional Learning, "Professional learning that increases educator effectiveness and results for all students" ...

 One cannot teach mathematics well without a thorough understanding of content and knowledge of pedagogy.
+That pedagogy also includes acquiring knowledge and skills for integrating technology into curriculum, instruction, and assessment.
 Carpenter, Blanton, Cobb, Franke, Kaput, and McClain (2004) said, "The most critical things that teachers need to learn revolve around content knowledge and the student learning trajectories specific to that knowledge" (p.
 11).
 Further, "[l]earning specific content and learning how students learn that content" (p.
 11) should be central to professional development efforts for teaching for learning with understanding.

 Resources for professional development include government agencies, the U.S. Department of Education, your state Department of Education, school districts, private foundations, corporations and education associations (Charp, 2003).
 There are online instructor led and independent study, self-paced courses to satisfy differences in learning styles, and full online degree programs for teacher education.